 The Healer's staff is a pole in the ground, which healers can use to dole out extra Combat Raise Dead spells.
 When a healer touches the staff with their hand, that hand is now "carrying" a charge of Combat Raise Dead.
 There may be nothing in that healer's hand, and if anything is held in that hand while the charge exists, it will immediately dispel that charge.
 A healer may carry a charge of Combat Raise Dead in each of their hands.
 These charges of Combat Raise Dead are cast exactly like the spell, with a three word verbal.
 Once a Combat Raise Dead charge is used, that hand is now empty and the healer must return to the Healer's Staff to pick up another charge for that hand.

-Healer's Staffs may be used in this fashion by any character that has (a) at least one path of healing or (b) has the spell Combat Raise Dead in their spell progression.
+Healer's Staffs may be used in this fashion by any character that has the spell Combat Raise Dead in their spell progression.
 Healer's Staffs are minor magic items.
 They can be disenchanted to lose their ability for the remainder of that round of the tournament by the spell Disenchant or a Disenchant Potion.
 Healer's Staffs may not be moved from their position on the field.

 In some tournaments there will also be a Blacksmith's Staff.
 The Blacksmith's Staff functions in a very similar way to the Healer's Staff.
-It allows casters with at least one path of Blacksmith, or the spell Repair Item in their spell progression, to "carry" a charge of Repair Item in each hand exactly as described above for Healers carrying Combat Raise Dead.
+It allows casters with the spell Repair Item in their spell progression, to "carry" a charge of Repair Item in each hand exactly as described above for Healers carrying Combat Raise Dead.
 All other aspects of this minor magic item are the same as the Healer's Staff.

 Grand Teamwork (Non Combat Team Challenge)